mannat-gill/cse15l-lab-reports/lab-report-1-week-0.md

 ![Image](Installing VScode.png)

 ### 2. Remotely Connecting
->Once in your terminal type the following command ssh cs15lfa22op@ieng6.ucsd.edu
+>Once in your terminal type the following command: ssh cs15lfa22op@ieng6.ucsd.edu

 >The last 2 letters in cs15lfa22op are unique to your own username

->If you have issues logging in like me :'( use your triton account instead
+>If you have issues logging in like me :'( use your triton account instead such as: ssh username@ieng6.ucsd.edu
->Such as ssh username@ieng6.ucsd.edu

 ![Image](Remotely Connecting.png)